sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 * word2vec representation is created using 2 algorithms: Continuous Bag-of-Words model (CBOW) and the Skip-Gram model. <br/>
 Algorithmically, these models are similar, except that CBOW predicts target words (e.g. 'mat') from source context words ('the cat sits on the') i.e 'predicting the word given its context' , while the skip-gram does the inverse and predicts source context-words from the target words i.e 'predicting the context given a word'. <br/>
 * word embedding dimension is determined by computing (in an unsupervised manner) the accuracy of the prediction
 * Word2vec can be used in recommendations.
 If a person has listened to song A, try searching for songs that other persons listened to before of after listening to song A and recommend the songs that are close to A to the person.
+A user’s listening queue as a sentence, with each word in that sentence being a song that the user has listened to.
+So then, training the Word2vec model on those sentences essentially means that for each song the user has listened to in the past, we’re using the songs they have listened to before and after to teach our model that those songs somehow belong to the same context.

 Training of Word2vec on Wiki Corpus https://medium.com/@maxminicherrycc/word2vec-how-to-train-and-update-it-4eed4260cf75 <br/>